joelcrampton/gtfs-comparison-script/README.md

     - Check box to include tables of new/removed trips for each route in the report
 4. The workflow will take anywhere from a minute to 10+ minutes depending on the size of the GTFS data
 5. A Markdown report will be created in `output/`.
 Only routes with new/removed trips will be included.
 Open in any Markdown compatible editor for best results e.g. Google Docs.
 Use the outline to jump between sections quickly
-6. Merge the pull request from the feature branch to `main`

 ## 📌 Additional information
 - Currently, new/removed trips are determined by `trip_id`.
 If a `trip_id` is in the new GTFS data, but not in the old, then is it considered to be new.
 If a `trip_id` is in the old GTFS data, but not in the new, then is it considered to be removed